Prismacolor Col-Erase Pencils

 Cost – 2/5

-These pencils are a little expensive, being in the premium rnage.
-Yes, you get an eraser that actually works but for the lack of color these put out, difficulty in blending, and the small color options you need to plan on having other support colors and other types than just these for a serious work.
-In addition, a nicer package that does a better job of displaying and protecting would have been a nice plus.
+These pencils are a little expensive, being in the premium range.
+Yes, you get an eraser that works but for the lack of color these put out, difficulty in blending, and the small color options you need to plan on having other support colors and other types than just these for serious work.
+Also, a nicer package that does a better job of displaying and protecting would have been a nice plus.
 But for those dead-set on an erasable pencil, the price is something that they will be willing to pay.

 Overall ranking – 2.5/5

-Technically these do as promised in that they let you erase color.
+Technically Prismacolor Col-Erase Colored Pencils do as promised in that they let you erase color.
 However, a lot of core features are somewhat sacrificed to reach this ideal.
 So-so color, little workability and blending ability, and lack of color selection makes this a hard sell for anything beyond light initial sketching in which you would follow back over with a more visually-prepared set.
 We could see a justification for these in a student setting where mistakes are likely to be made but beyond that, there are better options out there.